Stallings graphs for quasi-convex subgroups: Stallings graphs

-It follows directly from the definitions that the Stallings graph of $H$ with respect to $L$ is Stallings-like for $H$.
+It follows directly from these two definitions that the Stallings graph of $H$ with respect to $L$ is Stallings-like for $H$.
 It is in fact minimal among the Stallings-like graphs in the following sense.